co-operating-systems/PhD/Logic/ABLP.md

 $$
 \Gamma| = \{(k′ \text{ claims } s) ∈ \Gamma\}
 $$
 Deepak Garg defines the claims principle which informally states that f we can establish $s$ true in the view k from only the claims of other principals, and from that another principal $k'$ can establish $s'$ true from the same context with the additional claim that k holds s true, then that new principal $k_0$ can hold s' true, without reference to k.

 $\Sigma; \Gamma| \vdash^{k} s$ **and** $\Sigma; \Gamma, k \text{ claims } s \vdash^{k_0} s'$ **implies** $\Gamma \vdash^{k_0} s'$

+## Mapping to RDF

+One place to start the mapping is by looking at Evan Patterson's 2017 [Knowledge Representation in Bicategories of Relations](https://arxiv.org/abs/1706.00526) whose appendix comes with a sequent calculus for RDF.
+The modal part would then need to be added.